kcl-lang/kcl-lang.io/versioned_docs/version-0.5.3/tools/cli/openapi/spec.md

 ### Schema Index Signature

-In the KCL schema, the index signatures can be used to define attributes with unfined attribute names.
+In the KCL schema, the index signatures can be used to define attributes with undefined attribute names.
 The KCL schema index signature contains the following elements:

 - Type of the key in the index signature: Declared in square brackets.
 It must be the basic type
 - Type of value in the index signature: Declared after the colon in the square brackets.
 It can be any valid KCL type